w23b07d28/aldery/README.md

 ## Disclaimer

+The entire project is based on a mild fascination with a Bash script that reads a YAML file and creates variables.
+Just take a look at the person I forked this from.
+However, I strongly believe that Python is a superior choice for this scripting task.
+It is more organized, readable, and easier to manage than a Bash script.
+Nonetheless, this may be a subjective opinion, and it may not matter to anyone else but myself.

 Please note that Aldery is still in development and may not be suitable for use in production environments.
 The author takes no responsibility for any damages that may occur as a result of using this script.
 Use at your own risk.